Nattasha Singh

 Nattasha Singh is an Indian actress who started her career as a child, in the sitcom serial Dekh Bhai Dekh.
 She played Kirti, the bubbly talkative emotional daughter of Navin Nischol and Farida Jalal.

 Following a four-year hiatus from acting, she has made her Bollywood debut as main lead in the movie Mission 11 July, which was released on 15 January 2010.
 She plays Raavi, a girl deeply in love with her boyfriend Shahid, but no matter how much she loves him, she refuses to stand by him when he turns to terrorism.

-Personal life

-Nattasha was born on 8 December.
-She lives with her family in Mumbai.
-She is the daughter of music composer and singer Ajit Singh and numerologist Gittanjali Singh.
-Her sister Tanya Singh is also an actress and is married to T-Series owner Krishna Kumar.